Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Step 1: Cleanse with Turmeric Kojic Soap

 Wet face with lukewarm water.
-Build lather.
-Leave on for 60-90 seconds.
-Rinse completely.
-Pat dry gently.
+Build lather and leave on for 60-90 seconds.
+Rinse completely and pat dry gently.

 Step 2: Apply Toner (Optional)